gp22/CV/README.md

 # CV - Paul Garcia

-I’m a full-stack web developer currently focusing on Javascript and the MEAN stack (MongoDB, Express.js, Angular.js, Node.js).
-I enjoy collaborating with other people and working as part of a team.
-And I love learning new frameworks, software development techniques, and helping others grow and learn.
+Hi, I’m a full-stack web developer, currently working with the MEAN stack (MongoDB, Express.js, Angular.js, Node.js).

+My main focus right now is being as good as I can at writing organized, well-tested JavaScript.
+I have some API and RESTful web application projects in the works, and I'm learning behavioral driven development (BDD) with Mocha.

+What’s next for me after I’ve mastered the MEAN stack?
+React, PostgreSQL, and PHP to name a few.

-I also love Linux, BSD and server and network administration.
+I’m also looking forward to improving my skills with Python and C, and learning more about encryption, security, and secure coding practices.
+I also dig Linux, BSD, Internet protocols (TCP/IP, HTTP, etc.) and server and network administration.

 ###SKILLS

-I've been working on API and RESTful web application projects to improve my knowledge and coding skills using the following technologies:

 | Languages etc | Frameworks/Libraries | Tools/Other | Databases |
 |:-------------:|:--------------------:|:-----------:|:---------:|